teusH/MySense/PyCom/README.md

 In the PyCom folder you will see some main scripts.
 The libraries for the sensor modules are in the lib folder.
 Copy the main scripts to the 'LoRa/firmware' directory, as well the needed libraries (see the statement *import* in the used scripts) to the *lib* directory.
 Point *atom* as new project to the configured *firmware* directory and press 'sync' or 'reload' button to load the files into the PyCom controller.

-The PyCom board can be accessed to change the firmware either via WiFi (see the PyCom documentation) and/or USB of the PyCom expansion board.
+The PyCom board can be accessed to change the firmware either via WiFi (see the lopy-191228 PDF's and PCB manufacturer zip documentation; Contributed by Ad de Jong) and/or USB of the PyCom expansion board.
 * Debian: make sure you have access to `/dev/ttyACM0` or `/dev/ttyUSB0`.
 Use the Linux command `lsusb` and see if *Microchip Technology, Inc.* is present.
 If not see what the problem might be via `/var/log/syslog`.
 In one occation we had to do create the `/etc/udev/rules.d/49-micropython.rules` with the content:
 ```
 # idVendor=04d8, idProduct=ef98 PyCom